-Have you been thinking about “cutting the cord” and going with internet-only based programming from a service such as CBS All Access, Sling TV, or Hulu?
+Have you been thinking about “cutting the cord” and going with internet-based TV from a service such as Sling TV, Hulu, or YouTube TV?
 There sure are many options out there, but what about local channels?
 And what about free over-the-air HD channels?

 Here’s what most cable and satellite TV services don’t want you to know, because if you “cut the cord” you won’t be paying them every month!
 Local channels are available from high-powered broadcast stations nationwide.
 All you have to do is capture those signals using an antenna to watch them on your TV.
 And, many of those channels are available in HD resolution!